Kakusui/kakusui.org/README.md

 ## **Python Requirements**<a name="python-requirements"></a>
 fastapi==0.110.3

-kairyou==1.6.1
+kairyou==1.6.2

 uvicorn==0.30.0

 ja-core-news-lg==3.7.0 (this is not a pip package, it is a spacy model) Must be installed via spacy.
+(Done in setup.py)

 httpx==0.25.1